avanzosc/odoo-addons/stock_move_line_product_lot_reader/README.rst

 Stock move line product lot reader
 ==================================

-* In detailed operations of pickings new field "Reader", to read with a reader the "product", or "product lot", separated by a space.
+* In the detailed operations of pickings, a new field "Reader" is added.
+* Allows scanning or typing a barcode to automatically fill the "Product", the "Lot" (if tracked), and other fields defined in the barcode format.
+* Works with both fixed and variable (GS1) barcode formats.
+* The barcode format must be previously configured for each customer and model.

 Bug Tracker
 ===========